Child Support Guidelines

-- Most custodial parents with child support orders received an inadequate amount;
+- Most custodial parents with child support orders received an inadequate amount.

-- Child support awards were very inconsistent;
+- Child support awards were very inconsistent.

 Child Support Guidelines: Federal Mandate

-The Family Support Act (FSA) of 1988 mandated that these guidelines be presumptive (rather than just advisory) by 1994.
-Federal law also requires that each state to:
+The Family Support Act (FSA) of 1988 required that these guidelines be presumptive rather than advisory by 1994.
+Federal law also requires that each state: